shravankshenoy/generative-ai-zero-to-hero/README.md

 # generative-ai-zero-to-hero (work in progress)

+## ML (Machine Learning) Fundamentals
-Model : Models are simplified representations/mathematical representation of real-world phenomena, allowing for explanations and predictions.
-A program that can recognize patterns and make decisions or predictions without human intervention
+- **Model** : Models are simplified representations/mathematical representation of real-world phenomena that enables explanations and can make predictions (it does so by identifying hidden patterns)
+- **Features/Variables** : Input to model.
+They represent characteristics or properties of the data, and can be measured.
+In a patient medical dataset, features of patient could be age, gender, blood pressure, cholesterol level (https://domino.ai/data-science-dictionary/feature)

-Weight (parameter) : The variables that the model learns during training.
-They represent the strength or importance of different features or variables in a model's prediction process.
+- **Weight(parameters)** : They represent the strength or importance of different features or variables in a model's prediction process.
 It dictates how model behaves and what results it produces

-Features/Variables : Individual measurable property or characteristic of a data set.
-Represent characteristics or properties of the data.
-In a patient medical dataset, features could be age, gender, blood pressure, cholesterol level (https://domino.ai/data-science-dictionary/feature)
+- **Array** : Collection of numbers.
+Model weights are represented as array
+- **Vector** : 1 dimensional array (has magnitude and direction)

+### Exercise
+Consider the following models:
-House price = 6500 * Number of sq ft + 2500000 (Purpose : House Price Prediction)
+1. House price = 6500 * Number of sq ft + 2500000 (Purpose : House Price Prediction)

-Post Views = 0.4 * length of post + 2.1 * number of hashtags (Purpose : Social Media Post Popularity Prediction)
+2. Post Views = 0.4 * length of post + 2.1 * number of hashtags (Purpose : Social Media Post Popularity Prediction)

-Weekly grocery bill = 2300 * number of family members + 4500 (Purpose : Grocery bill estimation)
+3. Weekly grocery bill = 2300 * number of family members + 4500 (Purpose : Grocery bill estimation)

 In the above models, what are the weights and what are the features/variables?

+Some more key terms
+- **Training** : The process of teaching a model to learn patterns and make predictions by exposing it to labeled data
+- **Target Variable** : The variable the model aims to predict.
+For example if we want to predict the house price from size of the house, the house price is target variable
+- **Independent variable** : The variables believed to influence/impact the target variable.
+For example if we want to predict the house price from size of the house, house size is an independent variable, as it impacts the house price.

+The model weights are learnt by the model from data during the training process.
+Refer the Linear Regression Jupyter notebook for a simple example.
+The essence is we have real world data of 10 houses, which includes their area in square feet and their price.
+Based on that data, the model identifies some pattern/relationship between house price and house size.
+Using that identified pattern, if we are given the size of a new house, we can make a rough estimate of the house price even without asking the house owner about the actual price

+## NLP (Natural Language Processing) Fundamentals

 In a neural network, weights are the learned traits that determine the strength of a connection (or signal) between any two of the neurons that make up the content of the network. (https://blog.metaphysic.ai/weights-in-machine-learning/)